 e.
 Spiritual warfare is used especially in the context of working with “angels” to engage in such warfare.

 f.
 This spiritual warfare can also involve an individual engaging in their “personal heavenly realm” by working through their “spirit man,” or their “Shining One spirit man.”
-(See: Realms and Supernatural Realms — the Origin.)
+(See the chapters: Realms and Supernatural Realms — the Origin.)

 g.
 They travel to or see into other dimensions or realms to engage in these spiritual battles, but call it “traveling in the spirit and seeing in the spirit.”